 The airline industry is also looking into the future benefits of manufacturing using 3D printers, most notably Singapore Airlines Engineering Company, which has partnered with Stratasys.
 Singapore Airlines is considering opening a facility to look into the benefits of manufacturing aircraft parts.

 Gaming companies are renting warehouses for interactive gaming, allowing players to fight against, for example, a Zombie apocalypse—all encapsulated within a VR headset.
 Tech giants are also developing VR/AR technologies to integrate into their own product offerings.
-For examples,
+For example, consider Apple’s ARKit, Google’s ARCore or VR Project Cardboard, Oculus’ Rift, and PlayStationVR, just to name a few.

 - Smart buildings will turn utilities off when closed down and turn everything back on as needed.